• News

 There is just something alluring about a glass-windowed dry-aging chamber.
 From Los Angeles to Manhattan, from Tokyo to London, restaurants offer dry-aged steaks to diners who happily pay premium prices—and for good reason—they taste delectable.
 So why not dry age your venison?

-Far from the neon lights and velvet ropes though, hunters sit high in a tree hoping to score a savory meal too, just of the venison type.
+Far from the neon lights and velvet ropes though, hunters sit high in a tree hoping to score a savory meal too—only of the venison variety.
 But can they (we) have a similar culinary experience?
 And why are dry-aged steaks commanding astonishing prices in the big cities?

 In my culinary opinion, aging meat by hanging it in a walk-in cooler is the prime choice (no pun intended), but most of us don’t have that option.
 However, I have a method that gets us almost there.
 I have experimented with it for many years, and it works like a charm.
 It is easy, helps to tenderize the meat, and diminishes the gamey taste.